-Bimini was also home to the famous author Ernest Hemmingway for about two years in the 1930s.
-He was said to have spent his days on the clear blue waters of Bimini in search of his next big catch.
+Hemmingway even owned a house on the island for a time.
+In his novel Islands in the Stream, Bimini serves as the setting for a key section of the book.
 It is even said that the knowledge he gained from his fishing adventures in Bimini helped him write The Old Man and the Sea.

 Where to Stay in North Bimini

 Bimini is a small island, so there are only a handful of resorts and hotels to choose from.
 Here are some of the most popular:

 - Bimini Big Game Club Resort and Marina